AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/discover.md

 Audience index scores are a nuanced metric that shows how strongly one audience relates to another based on underlying audience counts and overlaps.
 This helps you contextualize audience insights and identify high-potential audiences for prospecting and campaign targeting.

-The raw index score is calculated using the following formula:
+The index score is calculated using the following formula:

 ![The formula for calculating the index score.](/help/assets/collaborate/discover/index-score-formula.png)